lumilio/Jungle-didakoo.com-README.md/README.md

 ![Imgur Image](http://i.imgur.com/nj1fHT1.jpg)
 ![Imgur Image](http://i.imgur.com/nj1fHT1.jpg)

 Each side has 3x Tree squares surrounding its Piramid.
 A player may move on and off of his own Tree squares with no effect.
-If, however, a player moves onto the opponent’s tree square, that piece loses all of its power, and may be captured by any of the defending pieces.
+If, however, a player moves onto the opponent’s tree square, that piece loses all of its power, and may be eaten by any of the defending pieces.

 ## The Piramid